Glen Innes Severn: Demographics

 At the 2011 census, the proportion of residents in the Glen Innes Severn local government area who stated their ancestry as Australian or Anglo-Saxon exceeded 92 per cent of all residents (national average was 65.2 per cent).
 In excess of 69 per cent of all residents in the Glen Innes Severn Council area nominated a religious affiliation with Christianity at the 2011 census, which was significantly higher than the national average of 50.2 per cent.
 Meanwhile, as at the census date, compared to the national average, households in the Glen Innes Severn local government area had a significantly lower than average proportion (2.7 per cent) where two or more languages are spoken (national average was 20.4 per cent); and a significantly higher proportion (93 per cent) where English only was spoken at home (national average was 76.8 per cent).

 Council

 Current composition and election method

 Glen Innes Severn Council is composed of seven councillors elected proportionally as a single ward.
 All councillors are elected for a fixed four-year term of office.
-The mayor is elected by the councillors at the first meeting of the council.
-The most recent election was held in December 2021, and the makeup of the council is as follows:
+The councillors elect the mayor at the first meeting of the council.
+The most recent election was held in September 2024, and the makeup of the council is as follows:

+The Council elected in 2024, in order of election, is:

+Councillor Rob Banham announced his resignation after the first council meeting from the Glen Innes Severn Council, effective immediately, citing concerns about leadership and a breach of the Council's core values (respect, integrity, courage, honesty, and transparency).

+Mr. Banham criticised the current councillors for failing to prioritise the community's needs.
+"Despite the clear support from the community for our leadership, many of the current councillors have not prioritised the best interests of the community in their decision-making.
+This lack of alignment between community sentiment and Councillors' actions is troubling," he said.

+Previous composition and election method

+This election took place in December 2021, and the council makeup was as follows:

-The current Council, elected in 2021, in order of election, is:
+The Council, elected in 2021, in order of election, is: